Tulip-Dev/tulip/doc/developer/plugin_development.rst

   class MyColorAlgorithm:public ColorAlgorithm {
   public:

-    // This line is used to pass informations about the current plug-in.
+    // This line is used to pass information about the current plug-in.
-    PLUGININFORMATIONS("Name of the Current Algorithm",
+    PLUGININFORMATION("Name of the Current Algorithm",
                        "Name of the Author",
                        "13/13/13",
                        "A few words describing what kind of action the plug-in realizes",